bmFqeWE/unleash/README.md

-This project was made using Fabric JS version 5.2.1.
+This project is made using Fabric JS version 5.2.1.